phorphable/Solitaire/README.md

 # Solitaire
-Solitaire Game similar to the Solitaire minigame from Shenzhen I/O
+Solitaire Game similar to the Solitaire minigame from Shenzhen I/O, made with Godot Engine

 *(only used as a learning-project)*